Classic Graphics Adventure Game for the Whole Family!

 Click here to purchase via credit card or PayPal

-natively on 64-bit editions of Windows - but works fine using ScummVM, which
+natively on 64-bit editions of Windows - but works fine on that and other platforms using ScummVM, which

 - Any graphics card, including on-board.